subev/sibling-jump.nvim/tests/README.md

-# Tests for statement_jump.lua
+# Tests for sibling_jump.lua

-This directory contains tests for the statement_jump navigation module.
+This directory contains tests for the sibling_jump navigation module.

 ## Test Fixtures